Stocks finish quarter strong, but Dow snaps longest win streak in 20 years

 It was an extremely turbulent quarter that featured two 1,000-point Dow plunges, powerful rallies and a growing list of fears for investors.

-Despite a 400-point jump on Thursday, the Dow lost about 2% over the three months.
+Despite a 309-point jump on Thursday, the Dow lost more than 2% over the three months.
 That snaps a nine-quarter win streak, the longest in 20 years, and marks the Dow's worst performance since 2015.
+(Markets are closed on Friday for Good Friday.)

 "Things were so placid in 2017.
 We don't expect it to be as smooth going forward," said Mike Loewengart, vice president of investment strategy at E*Trade.